tdspora/syngen/README.md

 - <i>row_limit</i> – a number of rows to train over.
 A number less than the original table length will randomly subset the specified number of rows
 - <i>drop_null</i> – whether to drop rows with at least one missing value
 - <i>batch_size</i> – if specified, the training is split into batches.
 This can save the RAM
-- <i>print_report</i> - whether to generate plots of accuracy heatmap, heatmap due correlation metrics, clustering metric, utility metric, univariate and bivariate distributions
+- <i>print_report</i> - whether to generate plots of accuracy report and sample report
 - <i>metadata_path</i> – a path to the metadata file containing the metadata for linked tables

 Requirements for parameters of training process: